Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 Basic layout

-We are going to start by creating a basic layout for our app.
-The page contains four sections:
+The app we're going to create is a basic chat application.
+We are going to start by creating a layout for our app.
+The webpage page will contain four sections:

 1. A profile section, where we can set our name.